ZippyGorilla/NeuroverseG2/README.md

 1. Clone the repo
 2. Open `unity_project/` in Unity 2022+
 3. Load the calibration or experience scenes
-4. Start testing on Meta Quest 3
+4. Start testing on Meta Quest 2 or 3 (or similar).

 ## 📜 License